aliguan/slicks_final/README.md

 ## WIE Spring 2016

-Blank temple for Web Interactivity and Engagement class for Spring 2016 semester.
+Sample Business website for fictional business "Slick's", a car repair shop.
+Made for Web Interactivity and Engagement class for Spring 2016 semester.

-Wordpress Template that contains bare minimum of what is needed for template development.
+Educational Purposes Only